 - Race to Witch Mountain

 - A Knight's Tale ends with Paul Bettany's Geoffrey Chaucer saying that he should write the events of the film as a story.
+Bonus points for also including the implication that the story could be The Canterbury Tales.

 - The film Better Than Chocolate ends with the revelation that the protagonist eventually published a book called (wait for it...)
 Better Than Chocolate.